Nix Bass Music School in Allen, Texas

-The Daniel Nix Bass Class ranges from beginners to the most advanced students in the state.
+Entering it's twenty-first year, the Daniel Nix Bass Class ranges from beginners to professional level bassists in the North Texas area.
 Mr. Nix's students have gone on to study music in prestigious universities such as the New England Conservatory, McGill University, the Glenn Gould School, and the Juilliard School.
 His students also compete in international solo competitions such as the Sphinx, ASTA (American String Teachers Association), ISB (International Society of Bassists), and Klein competitions.
 In addition, students in the studio participate in orchestral competitions such as NYO (National Youth Orchestra), TMEA All-State, and perform with the Greater Dallas Youth Orchestra, Dallas Asian-American Orchestra, the Lone Star Youth Symphony, and the Sherman Symphony Orchestra.

 How does payment work?

-Payment is per lesson and per class.
+Payment is monthly and based on the number of lessons/classes in a month.
 Payment can be made by cash, check, or credit card.
 Please contact for lesson rates.